Dollar Sees Support from Positive Empire Report and Reduced Fed Rate-Cut Expectations

 The markets are discounting a 41% chance that the FOMC will cut the fed funds target range by 25 bp at the next FOMC meeting on December 9-10.

+On the bearish side for the dollar, Fed Governor Christopher Waller on Monday reiterated his call for a rate cut at the December FOMC meeting due to his view that the US labor market is near "stall speed."
+A noted dove, Mr. Waller is being considered by President Trump as the new Fed Chair to replace Jerome Powell, whose term as Fed Chair expires in May 2026.

-EUR/USD (^EURUSD) today is down by -0.30%.
+EUR/USD (^EURUSD) on Monday fell by -0.27%.
 The euro is under pressure today from a stronger dollar.
-Also, comments today from ECB Vice President Luis de Guindos weighed on the euro when he said financial stability risks in the Eurozone remain elevated.
-Today’s action by the European Commission to raise its 2025 Eurozone GDP estimate was supportive for the euro.
+Also, comments on Monday from ECB Vice President Luis de Guindos weighed on the euro when he said financial stability risks in the Eurozone remain elevated.
+Monday's action by the European Commission to raise its 2025 Eurozone GDP estimate was supportive for the euro.

 Central bank divergence is also supportive of the euro, with the ECB seen as largely finished with its rate-cut cycle, while the Fed is expected to cut rates several more times by the end of 2026.